 Most banks will offer multiple options for checking accounts.
 Some come with minimum balance requirements, others with a monthly service fee and others with a limit on the number of checks you can use each month.

 Whatever the case, shop around and find a bank that meets your needs.
+This one from Chime is pretty awesome.

 2. Savings accounts